-Here I have several resources that I provide for the philosophical community.
+Here I have several resources that I provide for the philosophical and broader academic community.
 I hope you’ll find some of them useful.
 Enjoy!

-I started a video/podcast lecture series designed to promote/showcase recent Ph.Ds. in philosophy.
+I am the creator and current director of the Young Philosophers Video Lecture Series, which is designed to promote/showcase recent Ph.Ds. in philosophy.
 You can check out the website here.

 Why Major in Philosophy?
 (Handouts)

 Over the past few years, I created and polished some handouts to give to my students in who ask about majoring in philosophy.
 I also use these at majors information day fairs.
 It didn’t make sense to have this filed away on my computer, so I thought I’d post PDFs of everything on a page.
 Here’s the page.

 I created a mashup that screens some of the top philosophy journals for epistemology keywords.
 The most recent outputs are listed below.

 Metaphysics Journal Mashup

 I created a mashup that screens some of the top philosophy journals for common metaphysics keywords.
 The most recent outputs are listed below.
 Unfortunately, keywords in metaphysics tend to bring up more non-metaphysics papers than I would like.